FlowiseAI/FlowiseDocs/configuration/deployment/azure.md

 # Azure

-Flowise as Azure App Service with Postgres
+## Flowise as Azure App Service with Postgres: Using Terraform

 ### Prerequisites